Professionals working

 MillwrightInstalls, maintains, troubleshoots, and repairs stationary industrial machinery and electromechanical equipment.

-Mechatronics TechnicianRepairs and maintains integrated industrial systems based on mechanical electrical electronic and information technology.
+Mechatronics TechnicianRepairs and maintains integrated industrial systems based on mechanical electrical electronic and IT.

 Lift MechanicDesigns, installs, maintains, services, and repairs electric and hydraulic passenger and freight lifts.